mayur4279/Labs4grabs-kubernetes-ctf/README.md

 ## lab-1) Limiting workloads to specific nodes (Apprentice)
 - What is nodeSelector??
-  nodeselector helps kube-schedular to understand which pod has to schedule on which node.
+  nodeselector helps kube-schedular to understand which pod has to schedule on which node. <br>
+  nodeSelector is a hard match method.

 ```yaml
 nodeSelector: